Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/LocalServer/LocalServerGenerateElevationProfile/readme.md

 3. Start a `LocalGeoprocessingService` and create a `GeoprocessingTask`.
     1. Instantiate `LocalGeoprocessingService(Url, ServiceType)` to create a local geoprocessing service.
     2. Invoke `LocalGeoprocessingService.StartAsync()` to start the service asynchronously.
-    3. Instantiate `GeoprocessingTask.CreateAsync(LocalGeoprocessingService.url() + "/CreateElevationProfileModel")` to create a geoprocessing task that uses the elevation profile tool.
+    3. Instantiate `GeoprocessingTask.CreateAsync(LocalGeoprocessingService.Url + "/CreateElevationProfileModel")` to create a geoprocessing task that uses the elevation profile tool.
 4. Create an instance of `GeoprocessingParameters` and get its list of inputs with `GeoprocessingParameters.Inputs`.
 5. Add `GeoprocessingFeatures` with a `FeatureCollectionTable` pointing to a polyline geometry, and `GeoprocessingString` with a path to the raster data on disk to the list of inputs.
 6. Create and start a `GeoprocessingJob` using the input parameters.